We’ve entered the aftermarket era – for better or worse.

 A wise man named Jeff Goldlum once warned “your scientists were so preoccupied with whether or not they could, they didn’t stop to think if they should.”
 Maybe he was talking about a looming alien invasion, but there’s a small chance he was really talking about headlights.

 For any builders who take their rigs on the street, this message is for you.
 Lighting is obviously an important consideration, and there are plenty of options to increase your output.
 But unless you’re doing it correctly, you’re most likely not getting the benefits you think – and making it worse for everyone else in the process.
-From personal experience on the road to speaking with police and other builders, we felt compelled to help spread the word on how to improve your visibility without being a dick.
+From personal experience on the road to speaking with police and other builders, we felt compelled to help spread the word on how to improve your visibility without being annoying.

 Let’s break-down the options that are out there: